SWI-Prolog/swipl-devel/CMAKE.md

 on headless servers without installing X11.

 Modular installation can be based on cmake _COMPONENTS_.
-The files for a particular component can be installed using, for  example (not this is a one-line command):
+The files for a particular component can be installed using, for  example  (note this is a one-line command):

     DESTDIR=$(pwd)/<component> \
         cmake -DCMAKE_INSTALL_COMPONENT=<component> \